shaybee22/MQTTChat/AndroidApp/README.md

 See [LICENSE](https://github.com/shaybee22/MQTTChat/blob/main/LICENSE) for usage restrictions.
 TL;DR: **Personal use only**, give full credit if modified, and **don’t sell it** without permission.

 ---
+Future Features!
+Adding qr code for easy encryption key sharing on the Android App!